tdiego1/Scheduling_App/README.md

 ![Product Name Screen Shot][product-screenshot]

-<b>Business Problem</b>: You are working for a software company that has been contracted to develop a GUI-based scheduling desktop
+<b>Business Problem</b>: You have been contracted to develop a GUI-based scheduling desktop
 application.
 The contract is with a global consulting organization that conducts business in multiple languages and has main offices in Phoenix, Arizona; White Plains, New York; Montreal, Canada; and London, England.
 The consulting organization has provided a MySQL database that the application must pull data from.
 The database is used for other systems, so its structure